spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 **Note:** Unreal GDK projects default to using [Spatial for networking]().
 However, if the `bSpatialNetworking` option is present in your `DefaultGame.ini` configuration file (located in `<ProjectRoot>\Game\Config` directory), ensure that it is set to `True` (as in, `bSpatialNetworking=True`) to enable networking with Spatial for your cloud deployment.

 1. In a terminal window, change directory to the root directory of the Third-Person Shooter repository.
-1. Build a server-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooterServer Linux Development ThirdPersonShooter.uproject`
+1. Build a server-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooterServer Linux Development GDKShooter.uproject`
-1. Build a client-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooter Win64 Development ThirdPersonShooter.uproject`
+1. Build a client-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooter Win64 Development GDKShooter.uproject`

 <br/>
 ### Step 2: Upload your game

-1. In File Explorer, navigate to `UnrealGDKThirdPersonShooter\spatial` and open `spatialos.json` in a text editor.
+1. In File Explorer, navigate to `UnrealGDKExampleProject\spatial` and open `spatialos.json` in a text editor.
 1. Change the `name` field to the name of your project.
 You can find this in the [Console](https://console.improbable.io).
 It’ll be something like `beta_someword_anotherword_000`.
     ![]({{assetRoot}}assets/tutorial/project-name.png)
-1. In a terminal window, change directory to `UnrealGDKThirdPersonShooter\spatial\` and run `spatial cloud upload <assembly_name>`, where `<assembly_name>` is a name of your choice (for example `myassembly`).
+1. In a terminal window, change directory to `UnrealGDKExampleProject\spatial\` and run `spatial cloud upload <assembly_name>`, where `<assembly_name>` is a name of your choice (for example `myassembly`).
 A valid upload command looks like this:

 ```
 spatial cloud upload myassembly